- Undergraduate

 Parker and Van Alstyne's research helps firms decide on the best ways to build technology systems that create network effects and new sources of value.
 "The theory of two-sided markets that we developed back in 2000 is still incredibly powerful in helping firms both predict and design business models and systems," Parker said.

-"The new research project we're working on with a number of firms is pretty exciting," Parker said.
+"The new research project we're working on with a number of firms is exciting," Parker said.
 "It builds on our network effect concept and our understanding of platforms and will offer insight on how to design them and what the governance mechanisms are."

 In addition to data sharing, Parker is thinking about how to use data and platforms in the context of the energy transition.
 Specifically, how to accelerate the transition away from fossil fuels to a low carbon system.
 "There are a couple of initiatives that my doctoral students and I are working on in that space," Parker said.